 Freebies are a springboard.
-I use them to my gauge my fit with what’s on offer.
+I use them to gauge my fit with what’s on offer.
 I chose to invest in professional marketing coaching earlier this year.
 But first I signed up for some free stuff to see whether I liked the hosts and their training methods.

 I provide my own freebies – my website is packed with them … PDFs, ideas, advice, booklets.
 These are snippets; people have to pay for my substantive books.
 Many editors offer free sample edits to give clients a taster; the full editorial service costs.

 And so it is with editorial training.
 The PTC offers a free taster programme for its flagship distance-learning proofreading course.
-The SfEP offers a free proofreading test.
-Will either make your ready to offer proofreading services to clients in the open market?
+The CIEP offers a free proofreading test.
+Will either make you ready to offer proofreading services to clients in the open market?
 No. Will they act as signposts for what kinds of issues you need to look out for and whether a proofreading career is for you?
 Definitely.
 But you get what you pay for!

 Being a professional

 Editorial work is no different to accountancy, social work, teaching, graphic design, building, or electrical engineering … you can do it well and to professional standards, or you can do it badly.

 If you do it well, you’ll be able to give your clients excellent customer service.
 They’ll use you repeatedly and refer others to you.
 They’ll give you testimonials that will build your social proof.

 If you do it badly, you’ll let your clients down.
 If you’re lucky they’ll only complain and ask for their money back.
 If you’re not, they’ll tell others how awful your work is – a PR disaster.